sarnesh444/FaceDetectorWebApp/README.md

 #### Watch the demo video(facedetwebappdemo.webm) for reference
 * Step1:Clone the repository
 * Step2:Drag in the image you want to detect into your current working directory
-* Step3:### Run the main file using the command "streamlit run facedetwebapp.py"
+* Step3:Run the main file using the command "streamlit run facedetwebapp.py"
 * Step4:Specify your inputs from side-bar to detect faces

 ## Prerequisites